 A ubiquitous and invaluable learning resource, Khan Academy helps middle and high school students build coding proficiency.
 The platform offers a variety of coding lessons in various programming languages, including JavaScript, Python, and HTML/CSS.
 The lessons are designed to be engaging and accessible to students of all skill levels, from beginners to more advanced coders.

 In addition to coding lessons, Khan Academy also offers lessons on computer science and technology, which can provide students with a broader understanding of the field.
-These lessons can help students see the broader context of their coding skills and understand how coding fits into the larger picture of computer science.
+These lessons can help students see the big picture and understand how coding fits into the larger world of computer science and technology.
 Additionally, Khan Academy provides resources for teachers, including lesson plans and assessments, making it a great resource for schools looking to incorporate coding into their curriculums.
+Khan Academy also offers a built-in AI tutor to help guide students along the way.

 If you’re looking for a great set of free tutoring resources, Khan Academy is worth investigating.
 While Khan Academy can’t replace direct instruction, it is helpful to have as an additional set of lessons for students on their coding journey.